oanhin/intervalue/README.md

 Byteball uses a single extended private key for all wallets, BIP44 is used for wallet address derivation.
 There is a BIP39 mnemonic for backing up the wallet key, but it is not enough.
 Private payments and co-signers of multisig wallets are stored only in the app's data directory, which you have to back up manually:

-* macOS: `~/Library/Application Support/byteball`
+* macOS: `~/Library/Application Support/intervalue`
 * Linux: `~/.config/byteball`
 * Windows: `%LOCALAPPDATA%\byteball`

 ## Translations

-Byteball uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/byteball) as the front-end tool for translators.
-To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Byteball documentation and application text into your native language.
+Intervalue uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/intervalue) as the front-end tool for translators.
+To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Intervalue documentation and application text into your native language.

 To download and build using the latest translations from Crowdin, please use the following commands: